Pill swallowing difficulty is a serious issue. Here's your answer.

 - Use medication as directed.

-- Assure Slide is for all patients who can swallow independently and is not suitable for children younger than 2 years old.
+- For all patients who can swallow independently and is not suitable for children younger than 2 years old.

 - Do not use in the case of known hypersensitivity to any of the ingredients.

-- Assure Slide is a swallowing gel designed to help those with difficulty swallowing tablets, capsules, and powders.
+- Assure Slide/Phazix Level 3 is a swallowing gel designed to help those with difficulty swallowing tablets, capsules, and powders.

 - If the text refers to `tablets and capsules' it is referring to all medications or supplements in solid form, such as pills, tablets, lozenges and capsules, as well as pre-packaged powders.

-- Assure Slide is not intended to be used with water soluble tablets, dispersible tablets, liquid medication, liquid supplements.
+- Assure Slide/Phazix Level 3 is not intended to be used with water soluble tablets, dispersible tablets, liquid medication, liquid supplements.